 They do change.
 In accordance with times.
 But there is always something that stays the same.
-For example, the Aztec’s civilization compared to impressionist’s works and both of them compared to Mystra’s wall paintings look like they have been made under completely different rules.
+For example, the Aztec’s civilization compared to impressionists’ works and both of them compared to Mystra’s wall paintings look like they have been made under completely different rules.
 The time, the place, the creator and the conditions differ in general.
-Yet there is a common denominator called 'art'.
+Yet there is a common denominator called “art”.
 What’s more to say about this subject?
 I don’t know.
-Picasso used to say: 'If I knew what art is, I would care enough to tell you'.
-You cannot describe art in words, however it isn’t something abstract.
+Picasso used to say: “If I knew what art is, I would care enough to tell you”.
+You cannot describe art in words, however it isn’t something abstract either.
 As it always happens when it comes to the greatest truths in life, you can’t put them into words.

 Reading the story behind the artist or the painting, does it help us understand the painting better?

 Art critics express their opinions.
-However, they sometimes direct people.
+However, they sometimes lead people.
 My question is this: do these people promote art?

 Within the framework of art business, which is something that is not always connected to art quality, critics have a certain role.
 There have been people that have had critical opinions on art but they have not necessarily been art critics, they have been educated on a different level, they have had a special quality that has allowed them a wide perspective.
-For instance, Ruskin, Baudelaire, Sylvester, Teriade.
-The last one has been an opinion leader on a global level through the magazine 'Minotaure'.
+For instance, Ruskin, Baudelaire, Sylvester, Tériade.
+The last one has been an opinion leader on a global level through the magazine “Minotaure”.
 I believe that nowadays most critics just follow the rules and criticize safely.
 They write when they have something positive to say.
 Talking about critics overall I cannot say whether they are good or bad.
 I think of them as good when they criticize impartially and correctly at the same time.
-When they are weak and they swim with the tide, then I am not interested in them.
-Speaking of critics, I would like to mention Nikos Hatzinikolaou, the art historian.
-He has written a book through which he sharply criticizes the movie 'el Greco', made by Yannis Smaragdis.
+When they are weak and they go with the flow, then I am not interested in them.
+Speaking of critics, I would like to mention Nicos Hadjinicolaou, the art historian.
+He has written a book through which he sharply criticizes the movie “El Greco” by Yannis Smaragdis.
 I mention him as a bright example of a man that expresses his opinion and stands his ground.
 Criticism is lost nowadays.
 No one dares to start a conversation.
-I am interested into people who stand up for their opinions.
+I am interested in people who stand up for their opinions.